24/7 Emergency Support

 • Used filters

-If you have a cat, place your litter box somewhere else.
-Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could circulate the unpleasant odors throughout your home.
+If you have a cat, situate your litter box elsewhere.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could move the stinky odors around your home.

-You should also routinely sweep by your furnace to stop dust from developing.
+You should also routinely vacuum near your furnace to block dust from developing.

 Related: Is it Time for Furnace Service or Replacement?